 You are not alone mama!
 And the good news is that the way your body feels right now is not ‘as good as it gets’.
 It is not a state you should put up with, accept or that cannot be treated or improved.
 Don’t let anybody, medical professional or otherwise, tell you different.
-Because of it, I wanted to share 8 things I wish my doctors would had tell me the first time around about my post-baby body.
+Because of it, I wanted to share 6 things you need to know about your post-baby body.

 Remember that you didn’t do anything wrong.
 Actually you and your body did something amazing.
 You made babies and your body is incredible.
 It is not vain, selfish or a low priority to desire a body that functions as it should and makes you feel good.
 Wetting yourself when you laugh or sneeze, not wanting to look at your naked self or to have sex, this is not superficial.
 It’s vital.
 You deserve to feel connected to your body again, you deserve to feel good about your body.